-The liberal arts education in this program aims to build both the language skills and the academic foundation required for the specialized educatic autonomously and a scientific intelligence based on the ability to collect, analyze and criticize data, but also language skills that allow the student t enhances insight from a broad perspective for the essentials and the background of phenomena, and the linguistic ability and concern for peace whi students to acquire the ability to integrate findings and establish a "knowledge system" that is really useful for problem solving, and to examine phe this integrated knowledge.
+The liberal arts education in this program aims to build both the language skills and the academic foundation required for the specialized education.
+It develops not only a capability for studying autonomously and a scientific intelligence based on the ability to collect, analyze and criticize data, but also language skills that allow the student to exchange ideas with others in English.
+Also, it enhances insight from a broad perspective for the essentials and the background of phenomena, and the linguistic ability and concern for peace which are required for a citizen of the world.
+It enab students to acquire the ability to integrate findings and establish a "knowledge system" that is really useful for problem solving, and to examine phenomena using a top-down perspective based on this integrated knowledge.